Al Madrigal: All Things Comedy

+Primos

+Madrigal's fascination with superheroes and passion for increasing the representation of Latino stories, characters, and voices led him to create and write the comic book series Primos in 2022 with publisher AWA and former Marvel Editor in Chief Axel Alonso and artist Carlo Barberi.
+Primos brings together three distant cousins, bound together by their ancient spacefaring Maya lineage to the historical King Janaab, with a profoundly special purpose: to save the world as they know it.
+The first issue in the series was released on February 2, 2022, and sold out.
+Each issue is available in both English & Spanish.

+Centuries ago, two Mayan brothers constructed a spacecraft that sent them hurtling into outer space.
+Returned to Earth, only to find their culture and civilization destroyed, one of the brothers vows revenge and seeks to decimate the planet with intergalactic technology gathered on his travels.
+To prevent this, his sibling creates a contingency plan that activates the world's protectors – descendants of their own Pacal family.
+Now, the fate of the planet lies in the hands of three cousins scattered throughout Central and North America who have never even met.

 Half Like Me

 On January 22, 2015, Madrigal's one-hour comedic documentary special, Half Like Me, premiered on Fusion.
 The program follows Madrigal on his quest to get closer to his Mexican roots in preparation for a family reunion in Tijuana, Mexico.
 During the course of the program Madrigal explores different aspects of Latino culture in the U.S. The A.V.
 Club called it "solid and thought-provoking" while the Los Angeles Times listed the special as a "Critic's Pick".
 In an interview with LA Weekly, Madrigal said, "'people are actually reaching out and wanting to teach this in their classrooms.'"

+Personal life

+His wife is Korean-Greek, he is Mexican-Sicilian and third-generation Mexican.